27+ Plants that can help you with increased Oxygen

 A beautiful addition to any desk or window, the Peace Lily is a NASA-recommended plant that aids in breathing.
 The Peace Lily helps to get rid of benzene, formaldehyde and trichloroethylene and can grow well in low-lit areas as well.

 The Spider Plant is the ideal choice for people who are new to having plants around.
 The plant can thrive in any condition, and with little care.
-The Spider Plant helps to eradicate harmful toxins like carbon monoxide, xylene, formaldehyde, etc.
+The Spider Plant helps to clear out dangerous toxins like carbon monoxide, xylene, formaldehyde, etc.

 Breathing is something that we do subconsciously, without completely engaging our minds into it.
 Maybe that is why we do not even realize that we are breathing in a lot of pollution as well.